NVIDIA-ISAAC-ROS/greenwave_monitor/README.md

 ## Compatibility

 Greenwave monitor is a standalone package tested on Humble, Iron, Jazzy, Kilted, and Rolling ROS2 releases, under Ubuntu 22.04 and Ubuntu 24.04.
-It does not depend on Isaac ROS *(but does play nicely with it)*.
+It does not depend on Isaac ROS.

 ## Installation